PT instruments

 As a reminder, Principal Token (PTs) represents the principal portion of an underlying yield-bearing asset.
 Upon maturity, PTs can be redeemed at 1:1 for the underlying asset (e.g. 1 PT-eETH is redeemable for 1 ETH worth of eETH).

-PTs were recently made available as collateral to borrow ETH on Silo, Dolomite and Morpho.
-Users saw an opportunity to lever up on the fixed yield of PTs by recursively borrowing ETH, converting it to more PT and lending it to amplify their exposure.
+PTs were recently made available as collateral on lending markets such as Silo, Dolomite and Morpho.
+Users saw an opportunity to lever up on the fixed yield of PTs by recursively borrowing a correlated asset, converting it to more PT and lending it to amplify their exposure.

 Instead of doing it manually, Contango automates this process in just 1 transaction, but the idea remains the same: by using some margin you get a leveraged exposure to a PT fixed yield.